DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑D. Configure the AWSControlTowerExecution IAM role in each AWS account in the organization to be assumable by an AWS Lambda function.
 Configure the Lambda function to assume the AWSControlTowerExecution IAM role.

 - ##### 🔑E. Create an IAM role in the AWS Control Tower management account that an AWS Lambda function can assume.
-Grant the IAM role permission to assume the AWSControlTowerExecution IAM role in any account in the organization.
+Grant the IAM role permission to assume the <mark>AWSControlTowerExecution IAM role </mark>in any account in the organization.
 Configure the Lambda function to use the new IAM role.

 - ##### 🔑F. Configure an Amazon EventBridge rule in the AWS Control Tower management account to invoke an AWS Lambda function when an AWS account is updated or enrolled in AWS Control Tower or when the landing zone is updated.
 Re-register each Organizations OU in the organization.